Rupert Stadler: Dieselgate and arrest

 Ever since Volkswagen admitted to use cheating software in November 2015, Stadler was under fire.
-In June 2015, Munich prosecutors named Stadler as a suspect in the widening Dieselgate scandal.
+In June 2018, Munich prosecutors named Stadler as a suspect in the widening Dieselgate scandal.
 A week later, Stadler was arrested and held in a prison in Augsburg.
 Prosecutors claimed he was tampering with evidence because of a phone call in which he suggested putting a witness on leave.
 Volkswagen initially suspended Stadler as CEO after the arrest, and on 2 October 2018, the company terminated all contracts with Stadler.
 Four weeks later, Stadler was released from custody against bail and under other conditions.
 Prosecutors continued naming him as a suspect.

 Trial

 On 30 September 2020, Stadler begun to stand trial in a Munich court on charges of fraud, and knowingly selling cars that did not comply with environmental standards.
-The trial is expected to take until 2022.
-Stadler now calls himself a freelance consultant.
+After years of insisting at the trial that he did nothing wrong, Stadler accepted a plea deal offered by the judge on 3 May 2023 and pleaded guilty on 16 May 2023, becoming the highest-ranking executive to confess wrongdoing to date.
+He received a suspended sentence and a €1.1 million ($1.21 million) fine.